 Intro: From the Pacific to the Andes, Peruvian culture spans many civilizations across beautifully rugged terrain.
 It also contains different views of homosexuality.
 In Peru, sexual labels vary with an individual’s behavior and self-definition.
 Meanwhile the gay ‘scene’ in Lima has become quietly lively.

 Ecuador has undergone a remarkable transformation in the last few years.
 On 10th August 1998 the constitution of Ecuador was reformed to “recognise the equality of all before the law without discrimination against age, sex, ethnic orgin, colour, religion, political affiliation, economic position, sexual orientation, state of health, incapacity, or difference of any kind.”
-But homosexuality continues to be viewed negatively so keep a low profile in public.
+There are now active LGBT ‘scenes’ in several cities, mainly in Quitos and Guayaquil but Hispanic machismo runs deep in the culture and homosexuality continues to be viewed negatively in general.

 Downtown Centro Rio is inland from the beaches.
 It is the heart of the city where financial, legislative and political offices are located.
 These include Brazil’s first state-supported LGBT agencies that were set up to counter homophobia in the city–‘Rio Sem Homophobia’.
 Their offices take up a whole floor of City Hall.
 Centro also includes

 Santa Teresa is the name of an uphill neighborhood above Rio Centro on Santa Teresa hill.
 It’s famous for its winding, narrow streets along which ‘upscale slums’ are mixed with middle-class houses and artist studios.
 Among the buildings are some elegant mansions left over from the more opulent 19th century.
 In 1896, the Carioca Aqueduct,